 Behavior management is a broadly used term in education.
 It all boils down to the steps that the whole school takes to create an environment where learning can flourish.
-These steps, in turn, allow educators to create a predictable, safe, and positive environment where students can struggle, learn, and grow.
+These steps, in turn, allow educators to create a predictable, safe, and positive environment where students can learn and grow.
 In short, as principal and TpT Teacher-Author and elementary school principal John from Created By MrHughes says, it’s “the engine that drives a learning environment.”

 While implementing a school-wide behavior management program might be a lot of work up front, the benefits far outweigh the effort.
 In fact, experts have found that using behavior management systems — such as PBIS, Responsive Classroom, and Restorative Justice — have had a positive impact on students overall.
 Researchers at the University of Virginia’s Curry School of Education, for instance, found that teachers’ use of practices associated with Responsive Classroom resulted in improved student achievement and higher quality instruction in math.
 Similarly, studies have found that when PBIS is implemented school-wide, it results in outcomes like improved academic performance and improved social-emotional competence.